nlicalzi/launch_school/ls170_networking_foundations/assessment_prep/study_guide.md

 * Be able to identify the components of a URL, including query strings
   * Name the various components of a URL.
+    * {scheme}://{hostname}{optional port (HTTPS GET default is 80)}{path}{query string}
   * What does each component represent?
+    * What is a scheme, in the context of a URL?
+    * What is a hostname, in the context of a URL?
+    * What is a port, in the context of a URL?
+    * What is a path, in the context of a URL?
+    * What is a query string, in the context of a URL?
 * Be able to construct a valid URL
 * Have an understanding of what URL encoding is and when it might be used
   * What is URL encoding?